Monday, 16 November 2015

 PINEAPPLE HALTER TOP -a free crochet pattern from Sweet Nothings Crochet

-Yet another lovely find from a Pinterest link, and of course, and my favourite pineapple pattern.
-I love the construction of this one – bare back, tie-around ..
+I found a Pinterest link, and of course, and as it's my favourite pineapple pattern, it had to be tried.
+I also love the construction of this top – bare back, tie-around ..

 As usual, as I work on this pattern, I’ve written down my notes that I share with you.
 This is the photograph that inspired me to work on my project.